EuropeanUniversityFoundation/eche-api/docs/01_DATA/02_ERASMUS.md

 The _country_ component, or prefix of a normalized Erasmus Code is also converted to an [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code, according to a known correspondence list.

 This API key may be useful for grouping entries without the need to process the Erasmus Codes, either original or normalized.

+## Further notes on the _country_ and _city_ components

+It is not uncommon for the Erasmus Code to contain a _city_ component that is different from the `city` field, since the components in the Erasmus code are related to its issuance, and not necessarily to the physical or legal address of an institution.

+The same holds true for the _country_ component - please refer to `03_COUNTRY.md` for more information on this topic.